• home

 Location : Dubrovnik

 Dobro Dosli!
 Welcome to Croatia.
-Your adventure begins with a welcome meeting at 6 pm.
-You can arrive at any time during the day as there are no activities planned until this important meeting.
-Although it experienced devastation during the war in the early 1990s, Dubrovnik’s old town is the undisputed jewel of the Dalmatian Coast.
-With its tiled roofs and white stone buildings, the old town remains as charming as ever.
-Extensive restoration has taken place to return it to its original splendour, and even today repairs are still being undertaken.
-With the sparkling water of the Adriatic in the background, Dubrovnik is picturesque, full of character and can easily be covered on foot.
-If you do arrive early, why not head out to one of the Elafiti Islands?
-There's Lopud, a quiet island with lovely hikes, clean beaches and a ruined castle.
-Kolocep is a sleepy enclave that boasts walks for every fitness level and Sipan, which is the most populated of the isles and reputedly has the most hospitable inhabitants.
-Alternatively, you might choose to simply laze about on one of Dubrovnik's beaches and people-watch for hours.
+Your adventure begins with a welcome meeting at 6 pm in Dubrovnik – the undisputed jewel of the Dalmatian Coast.
+With the sparkling water of the Adriatic in the background, this gorgeous city is full of character and can easily be covered on foot.
+If you arrive early, why not head out to one of the Elafiti Islands, like Lopud – a quiet island popular for hiking, clean beaches and a ruined castle – or Kolocep – great for scenic walks for every fitness level.
+Alternatively, you can chill out on one of Dubrovnik's beaches and people-watch.

 Day :2